kpdecker/jsdiff/CONTRIBUTING.md

 yarn publish
 ```

+After releasing, remember to:
+* commit the `package.json` change
+* create a new version tag on GitHub
-After releasing, remember to update `diff.js` on the `gh-pages` branch to the latest built version from the `dist/` folder.
+* update `diff.js` on the `gh-pages` branch to the latest built version from the `dist/` folder.